microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 ### `UserProxyAgent`
 `UserProxyAgent` is an Agent class that serves as a proxy for the human user.
 Upon receiving a message, the UserProxyAgent will either solicit the human user's input or prepare an automatically generated reply.
 The chosen action depends on the settings of the `human_input_mode` and `max_consecutive_auto_reply` when the `UserProxyAgent` instance is constructed, and whether a human user input is available.

 Currently, the automatically generated reply is crafted based on automatic code execution.
 The `UserProxyAgent` triggers code execution automatically when it detects an executable code block in the received message and no human user input is provided.
 We plan to add more capabilities in `UserProxyAgent` beyond code execution.
 One can also easily extend it by overriding the `auto_reply` function of the `UserProxyAgent` to add or modify responses to the `AssistantAgent`'s specific type of message.
-For example, one can easily extend it to execute function calls to external API, which is especially useful with the newly added [function calling capability of OpenAI's Chat Completions API](https://openai.com/blog/function-calling-and-other-api-updates?ref=upstract.com).
 This auto-reply capability allows for more autonomous user-agent communication while retaining the possibility of human intervention.

 Example usage of the agents to solve a task with code:
 ```python